pg-spot-ops/pg-spot-operator/docs/README_integration.md

 - User provided tags as JSON, if any

 PS Note that the callback execution is **limited to 30 seconds!**
+Also - for `--vm-only` mode the VM IP addresses are used instead of Postgres connect strings.

 Example usage: